mautic/developer-documentation-new/docs/rest_api/stages.rst

 * Returns ``200 OK`` when the request successfully deletes the Stage.

-Response is the same to :ref:`Get Stage <get Stage response>`, but with the deleted Stage.
+The response is a JSON object containing the data of the deleted Stage, similar to :ref:`Get Stage <get Stage response>`.

 Properties
 ----------

-Refer to :ref:`Get Stage <get Stage properties>`.
+Refer to :ref:`Stage properties <get Stage properties>`.

 .. vale off